It's Summer Holiday Time!

 Our Nemesis: The Sun Lounger!

-Every year we see a number of patients injuring their back because of the use of a sun lounger!
+Every year, we see several patients with back pain or injury caused by using sun loungers incorrectly.
 Here are some tips on avoiding common pitfalls and to protect your neck and back.

 1. Posture and Alignment